-Since its inception in September 2007, the Canton chapter of the Foundation for Community Betterment has raised more than $80,000 and distributed proceeds to eighteen local families and twelve community organizations in need of assistance.
-Our goal is simple – to better communities.
+Since its inception in September 2007, the Canton chapter of the Foundation for Community Betterment has raised more than $100,000 and distributed proceeds to 18 local families and 12 community organizations in need of assistance.
+Our goal is simple – to better our community.
 Whether it is by helping one family in need of direct financial support or funding a community outreach program, we want our simple actions to create a ripple effect of giving.

 Our volunteer base keeps growing, in part because of the variety of volunteer events in which our Canton chapter participates.
-Take a look at some of the different ways our volunteers helped out over the past few years:
+Take a look at some of the different ways our Canton team has helped out over the past few years:

-Baking birthday cakes for children and mothers living at the domestic violence shelter throughout the year and adopting a family at Christmas there.
+Bake birthday cakes for children and mothers living at the domestic violence shelter throughout the year and adopt a family at Christmas there.

-Pouring beer for attendees of the music performances at the HOFEF Ribs Burnoff to raise money for future recipients.
+Pour beer for attendees of the music performances at the HOFEF Ribs Burnoff to raise money for future recipients.

 Help with events, such as running a fun “Lobster Trap” hole-in-one putting green with Bender’s Tavern in downtown Canton on First Fridays.